uncharted-causemos/wm-docs/docs/projections.md

 ??? list "To choose which countries to view"

     1. Click **Settings** and choose *Single country* or *Multiple countries*.
-    2. Click **Country** or **Countries** choose the countries you want to view.
+    2. Use the **Country** or **Countries** dropdown to choose the countries you want to view.
     3. To add more countries to the *Multiple countries* view, click :fontawesome-solid-circle-plus:{ aria-hidden="true"} **Add country** and repeat the previous step.

 ## Change the time range

 You can change the time range displayed on all concept projections.
-The dates you can select are always at least 10 years before and 10 years after the earliest and latest dates across all the datasets in your model.
+The dates you can select are always at least 10 years before and 10 years after the earliest and most recent dates across all the datasets in your model.

 ??? list "To change the time range"